 Management has determined that all of the Company's leases with its various tenants are operating leases.
-Rental income with scheduled rent increases is recognized using the straight-line method over the respective terms of the leases.
+Rental income with scheduled rent increases is recognized using the straight-line method over the respective non-cancelable terms of the leases.
 The aggregate excess of rental revenue recognized on a straight-line basis over the contractual base rents is included in straight-line rents on the consolidated balance sheet.
-Leases also generally contain provisions under which the tenants reimburse the Company for a portion of property operating expenses and real estate taxes incurred; such income is recognized in the periods earned.
-In addition, certain operating leases contain contingent rent provisions under which tenants are required to pay, as additional rent, a percentage of their sales in excess of a specified amount.
-The Company defers recognition of contingent rental income until those specified sales targets are met.
+Leases also generally contain provisions under which the tenants reimburse the Company for a portion of property operating expenses and real estate taxes incurred generally attributable to their respective allocable portions of the total GLA; under certain leases, such reimbursements are "capped", i.e., limited to a specified dollar or percentage amount.
+Such income is recognized in the periods earned.
+In addition, a limited number of operating leases contain contingent rent provisions under which tenants are required to pay, as additional rent, a percentage of their sales in excess of a specified amount.
+The Company defers recognition of contingent rental income until such specified sales targets are met.

 The Company must make estimates as to the collectibility of its accounts receivable related to base rent, straight-line rent, percentage rent, expense reimbursements and other revenues.
-When management analyzes accounts receivable and evaluates the adequacy of the allowance for doubtful accounts, it considers such things as historical bad debts, tenant creditworthiness, current economic trends, and changes in tenants' payment patterns.
-The allowance for doubtful accounts was \$4.2 million and \$5.3 million at March 31, 2010 and December 31, 2009, respectively.
-The provision for doubtful accounts (included in operating, maintenance and management expenses) was \$0.7 million and \$0.6 million for the three months ended March 31, 2010 and 2009, respectively.
+When management analyzes accounts receivable and evaluates the adequacy of the allowance for doubtful accounts, it considers such things as historical bad debts, tenant creditworthiness, current economic trends, current developments relevant to a tenant's business specifically and to its business category generally, and changes in tenants' payment patterns.
+The allowance for doubtful accounts was \$4.6 million and \$5.3 million at June 30, 2010 and December 31, 2009, respectively.
+The provision for doubtful accounts (included in operating, maintenance and management expenses) was \$0.9 million and \$1.0 million for the three months ended June 30, 2010 and 2009, respectively, and \$1.5 million and \$1.6 million for the six month periods ended June 30, 2010 and 2009, respectively.